 Commit to attending the three training & support sessions scheduled for the year.

 For experienced WAs: When the speaker is a guest, be the host and “emcee,” and coordinate with the office staff for the printed order of service.

 How long do Worship Associates serve?
 We ask for a commitment of two years.
 At the end of your term, you can re-up for another one or two years.
 We are flexible; for example, teens who expect to go to college before their term expires are still welcome.

 When does the next term begin?
-August 11, 2019, when our church year begins with the Water Communion.
+In mid-August, 2021, when our church year begins with the Water Communion.

 Can I teach Sunday School / go to Forum / sing in the choir, and still be a WA?
 Many Worship Associates have held these dual roles, since they are the WA only once about every three months.

 Do I have to write and speak my own words?
 Usually, yes.
 Some services, you might not write a reflection, if you prefer not to.
 However, attendees consistently say that the Worship Associate’s reflection is a highlight of the service, and WAs themselves report that delivering them is one of the most rewarding experiences, not only of being a WA, but of their time at UUCPA.

 Are we leading services both online and in person?
 And how does that work?
 When UUCPA resumes in-person services, sometime in 2021, services will be livestreamed on the internet and also conducted for those who gather in person.
 We don’t ask people to do anything that is unsafe for them, so if health concerns mean that it is best for you to lead remotely, from your home, you will be able to do that for in-person services just as the Worship Associates have done for our online services.

 I was a Worship Associate once before and would like to do it again.
 Should I fill out an application?
 No—sit down for a conversation with Amy instead.